-The Scottish artist Henry Taylor Wyse ran the Holyrood Pottery at Boroughloch Square, not 200yds from us here at The Meadows Pottery.
+The Scottish artist Henry Taylor Wyse (whose 150th anniversary is this year) ran the Holyrood Pottery at Boroughloch Square, not 200yds from us here at The Meadows Pottery.
 Holyrood Pottery was a rare and early example of a Scottish “art” pottery like our own: the first in an Edinburgh Southside tradition perhaps?

 Although HTW was the instigator, owner, designer, and researcher of the business, he did employ a small band of dedicated workers to make most of the pieces, including an

 experienced thrower, George Griffiths.
 This is the main difference between ourselves here at The Meadows Pottery and the Holyrood Pottery: we perform all the design, manufacture and business tasks ourselves, employing no one else.
 We also only sell through our shop, whereas HTW marketed and sold his wares throughout the world.